John Jellicoe, 1st Earl Jellicoe: After war

 Jellicoe was promoted to Admiral of the Fleet on 3 April 1919.
 He became Governor-General of New Zealand in September 1920 and while there also served as Grand Master of New Zealand's Masonic Grand Lodge.
 Following his return to England, he was created Earl Jellicoe and Viscount Brocas of Southampton in the County of Southampton on 1 July 1925.
-He also served as the Commissioner for London Boy Scouts from 1925 to 1928.
+He also served as the Commissioner for London Boy Scouts from 1925 to 1928 and as Chairman of the National Rifle Association.
 He was made a Deputy Lieutenant of Hampshire in 1932.
 He died of pneumonia at his home in Kensington in London on 20 November 1935 and was buried in St Paul's Cathedral.

 Legacy

 In 1919, "Sleep, beneath the wave! a requiem" with words by Rev. Alfred Hall and Music by Albert Ham was "Dedicated to Admiral Viscount Jellicoe."

 The attempt of his official biographer, Admiral Reginald Bacon, to portray him as the conqueror of the U-boats is, in John Grigg's view, absurd, as the main decisions were allegedly taken by other men.
 Bacon also claimed that his elevation to a viscountcy on dismissal was a deliberate snub, but in fact Sir John French, the former Commander-in-Chief of the BEF, was only a viscount at the time (both he and Jellicoe became Earls subsequently), while Fisher was never more than a Baron.
 Bacon's neutrality may be questionable as he had himself been sacked by Geddes from command of the Dover Patrol, replaced by Roger Keyes, shortly after Jellicoe's removal.